Forward Analysis and Model Checking for Trace Bounded WSTS: Complexity of Trace Boundedness

 \subsection{Upper Bounds}

-We provide another recipe for proving upper bounds for trace-boundedness in cd-WSTS, relying on existing \emph{miniaturization} results on wqo, which prove upper bounds on the length of \emph{controlled bad sequences}:
+We provide another recipe, this time for proving upper bounds for trace-boundedness in cd-WSTS, relying on existing \emph{length function theorems} on wqos, which prove upper bounds on the length of \emph{controlled bad sequences}.

 \paragraph{Controlled Good and Bad Sequences} Let $(S,\leq)$ be a quasi order.
-A sequence $s_0\cdots s_n$ in $S^\ast$ is \emph{$r$-good} if there exist $0\leq i_0<i_1<\cdots<i_r\leq n$ with $s_{i_j}\leq s_{i_{j+1}}$ for all $0\leq j<r$, and is \emph{$r$-bad} otherwise.
+A sequence $s_0\cdots s_\ell$ in $S^\ast$ is \emph{$r$-good} if there exist $0\leq i_0<i_1<\cdots<i_r\leq \ell$ with $s_{i_j}\leq s_{i_{j+1}}$ for all $0\leq j<r$, and is \emph{$r$-bad} otherwise.
 In the case $r=1$, we say more simply that the sequence is \emph{good} (resp.\ \emph{bad}).
 The wqo condition thus ensures that any infinite sequence is good.